Lisa Staiano-Coico

-Lisa Staiano-Coico or Lisa S. Coico (born February 26, 1956) is an American politician and academic.
-Coico was the twelfth president of City College of New York, from August 2010 until October 2016.
+Lisa Frances Staiano-Coico (born February 26, 1956) is an American microbiologist.
+She served as the 12th president of the City College of the City University of New York from 2010 to 2016.

-A graduate of Brooklyn College 1976, Coico became the first City University of New York alumna appointed to head CCNY.
+A graduate of Brooklyn College 1976, Coico became the first City University of New York alumna appointed to head the City College of New York.
 Coico resigned on October 7, 2016, amidst federal and state investigations into her finances.

 Education and training

-Coico received a bachelor of science degree Brooklyn College of The City University of New York (CUNY), in 1976, and a doctorate from Weill Cornell Graduate School of Medical Sciences (GSMS, formerly known as Cornell University Graduate School of Medical Sciences), in 1981.
+Coico received a Bachelor of Science degree from Brooklyn College of The City University of New York in 1976, and a Ph.D. from the Weill Medical College of Cornell University in 1981.

 At GSMS, Coico worked as a student research assistant and studied with the known cell biologist Zbyszek Darzynkiewicz, a professor of biochemistry and researcher of cell differentiation and carcinogenesis, and flow cytometry techniques for characterizing epithelial differentiation.
 Coico also studied with Myron Melamed, a GSMC professor of biology and scientist with an international reputation, who had co-authored the seminal cytometry publication in Science, "Spectrophotometer: New Instruments for Ultra-rapid Cell Analysis," with Louis Kamentsky of Columbia University's IBM Watson Laboratory and Marc E. Weksler, a professor of medicine and eventual Irving Sherwood Wright Professor of Geriatrics at Weill Cornell.

 In graduate school, Coico participated in faculty sponsored research in teaching laboratory settings, such as the Laboratory of Investigative Cytology and the Walker Laboratory in Rye, New York.
 From 1981 to 1983, Coico held post-doctoral researcher fellowships at GSMS-affiliated Sloan-Kettering Institute.

 Early career

-In 1985, Coico joined Cornell University Medical College and Weill Cornell Graduate School of Medical Sciences, as an instructor in the department of surgery; participating in research activities, and serving for brief periods as a higher education administrator.
+In 1985, Coico joined Cornell University Medical College and Weill Cornell Graduate School of Medical Sciences, as an instructor in the department of surgery, participating in research activities.
 From 1986, Coico held the rank of assistant professor, associate professor from 1990, and clinical professor (additional faculty) from 1995 to 2004.